-Usharmukti, a massive river rejuvenation programme launched by the Department of Panchayats and Rural Development (P&RD), Government of West Bengal, is implemented primarily through the Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) in collaboration with grassroot Civil Society Organisations (CSOs), such as Professional Assistance for Development Action (PRADAN), Development Research Communication and Services Centre (DRCSC), Loka Kalyan Parishad (LKP), Rajarhat PRASARI, Rural Development Association (RDA), Shamayita Math (SM), Tagore Society for Rural Development (TSRD), and donor agencies, such as Bharat Rural Livelihoods Foundation (BRLF), WABAG, Ford Foundation, and Hindustan Unilever Foundation (HUF).
-As one of the largest community-driven water security programmes in the country, Usharmukti has contributed to the conservation of natural resources 1) by bringing almost 30,000 ha of fallow lands under plantation with over 1.5 crore new trees between December 2019 and March 2021; and 2) by creating 138 billion litres of water potential through the treatment of 93,330 hectares with water conservation and water harvesting structures during the same period.
+Usharmukti, a massive river rejuvenation programme launched by the Government of West Bengal, is implemented primarily through the Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS), in collaboration with grassroot civil society organisations (CSOs) and donor agencies.
+As one of the largest community-driven water security programmes in the country, Usharmukti has contributed to the conservation of natural resources 1) by bringing almost 30,000 ha of fallow lands under plantation with over 1.5 crore new trees between December 2019 and March 2021; and 2) by creating 138 billion litres of water potential through the treatment of 93,330 ha with water conservation and water harvesting structures during the same period.
 Besides a far-reaching welfare effect, these outcomes carry significant adaptation and mitigation co-benefits.
-PRADAN, BRLF, and HUF recognised the need to quantify these benefits, and, in collaboration with the Center for Study of Science, Technology and Policy (CSTEP), ventured to do that and more.
+The lead CSOs for Usharmukti-Professional Assistance for Development Action (PRADAN) and Hindustan Unilever Foundation (HUF)-recognised the need to quantify these benefits, and, in collaboration with the Center for Study of Science, Technology and Policy (CSTEP), ventured to do that and more.